 The Labs will be facilitated by:

 Dr Peter Totterdill, a Director of Workplace Innovation Europe CLG.
 Peter is an international expert, consultant, policy advisor and passionate advocate for workplace innovation.
-He is also Visiting Professor at two universities.
+He is also Visiting Professor at universities in the UK and Lithuania.

 Signe Skov-Hansen, Senior Consultant at the Danish Technological Institute.
 She works internationally to support the digital transformation of companies and organisations through the use of open innovation forms, including employee-driven innovation, digitally supported stakeholder management, crowdsourcing, social and community-based innovation.